Last updated: 11/6/2020

 I would like to dedicate Depression – helping hand article to my dear wife, M, who has fallen under the spell of anxiety and depression multiple times in her life, due to past childhood trauma and a recently diagnosed chronic illness.

 M, thank you for allowing me to help you in difficult times.
 I wasn’t always as patient as I should be.
 I am grateful for your patience and understanding.
 Thank you for tolerating me and your support during my downtime whilst you were recovering.

 I wiped your tears, I sheltered you with my arms, I said these words which made you feel safe.
 “Darling, you can always rely on me, I will always be here for you.
 No amount of anxiety will push me away.
 I love you!”

 My friends and Worry Head supporters.
-You’re either here because you are supporting loved one who is struggling with depression and you want to find a way to help, or because you are yourself suffering with anxiety and depression and are looking for some support.
+You’re either here because you are supporting a loved one who is struggling with depression and you want to find a way to help, or because you are yourself suffering from anxiety and depression and are looking for some support.

 A word for supporters:

 You are here because you might feel confused, frustrated or maybe you feel like I used to – like walking on eggshells because you’re afraid of upsetting your loved one even more.

 Maybe you’re simply at such a loss that you’ve decided to adopt my approach – you chose to put up with it and sacrifice your all for that person not thinking of your own mental well-being and you have to be strong for that person.

 Whatever your reason, depression is an insidious, isolating, and terrifying mental disorder, which can sabotage your relationship on every level.
 Besides, it can make not knowing how to help your loved one even more confusing.